Puerto Rican citizenship and nationality: Establishing nationality for Puerto Rico (1898–1952)

 At the conclusion of the Spanish–American War, under terms of the 1898 Treaty of Paris, the United States acquired control over Cuba, Guam, the Philippines, and Puerto Rico.
 Prior to signature of the treaty, all persons born in US possessions had been collectively naturalized by the United States.
-Under the terms of the 1898 Treaty, however, possessions were deemed to be foreign localities and because no collective naturalization was provided, persons living therein were not protected by to the Citizenship Clause of the Fourteenth Amendment to the United States Constitution.
+Under the terms of the 1898 Treaty, however, possessions were deemed to be foreign localities and because no collective naturalization was provided, persons living therein were not protected by the Citizenship Clause of the Fourteenth Amendment to the United States Constitution.
 The language created a new classification of non-citizen US nationals, which applied at the time to Cuba, Guam, the Philippines, and Puerto Rico, and was later extended to include American Samoa, Guam, and the Virgin Islands.
 In essence, until Congress chose to convey rights of citizenship, inhabitants of possessions were not extended full constitutional rights, but belonged to the United States.

 The lack of a collective naturalization clause created a situation which treated inhabitants differently based upon their origin.
 Spanish nationals born in Spain could opt to remain Spanish, by making a formal declaration within one year of the treaty in a court that they wished to retain their original nationality.
 Failure to do so, severed the tie to Spain if the person remained in Puerto Rico.
 Foreigners remained foreign nationals.
 Persons born in Puerto Rico automatically became US nationals, but according to scholar John L. A. de Passalacqua, had no "citizenship whatsoever recognized under international law or even United States municipal law".
 In 1900, the US Congress passed the first Organic Act, known as the Foraker Act, to regulate the status of Puerto Rico and establish a civilian government.
 It created a legislature, over which the US Congress retained authority to annul laws and established that while Puerto Ricans were US nationals, they were territorial citizens.
 US nationality applied only to those who had renounced Spanish nationality or were already US nationals residing in Puerto Rico.
 It did not extend to foreigners or those born in Puerto Rico who were residing abroad.
 The Puerto Rican Civil Code, as did other laws in force at the time, remained applicable in accordance with terms of the Foraker Act.
 It was replaced in 1902, incorporating portions of the Louisiana Code.